 |RED LENTIL TIP: If you would like to reduce the cooking time, whizz up the red lentils in a food processor or mini blender first as this reduces the cooking time of the soup.
 This makes a lentil flour in around 20 seconds.
 I make more than I need and store it in a glass jar to save time for another meal.|

-- Cut a block of halloumi cheese into dice sized squares or plan around 75g per person.
-You may replace this with tofu if you prefer.
+- Cut a block of halloumi cheese into dice-sized squares or around 75g per person.

-- Stir through a tbsp. of green pesto or 1 level tsp. per person.
+- Stir through one tbsp of green pesto or one level tsp per person.

-- Heat 2 tbsp. of olive oil in a frying pan and add the halloumi squares.
+- Heat two tablespoons of olive oil in a frying pan and add the halloumi squares.
 Turn the heat down to high medium, to avoid burning.